 You should not use Relistor if you have a blockage in your stomach or intestines.
 Side effects with Relistor can include:

 - Stomach pain, bloating, diarrhea - if severe contact your doctor immediately

 - Muscle spasms

-In September, 2014 the FDA cleared AstraZeneca’s Movantik (naloxegol) for the treatment of opioid-induced constipation (OIC) in adults with chronic non-cancer pain.
+In September, 2014 the FDA cleared AstraZeneca’s Movantik (naloxegol) for the treatment of opioid-induced constipation (OIC) in adults with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment who do not require frequent (e.g., weekly) opioid dosage escalation.
 Movantik is a pegylated form of naloxone.